batpawe/-3DSSF---3/README.md

 |:-----:|:---------:|:----:|:---------------:|:-----------:|:-----------:|
 | TRICP |   1e-13   |  77  |     0.00003     | 0.000379 |     199     |
 |  ICP  |   1e-13   |  55  |     21.80873    |  0.3931 |     164     |

+## Conclusion
+TRICP tends to have better results in general but ICP behaves better in case of very extreme transformations.
+The other advantage of TRICP is that it works faster but sometimes needs more iterations to converge.
+ICP converges faster but it does not give as good results as TRICP.